malloydata/malloy/docs/_src/language/expressions.md

 used to specify the truncation, so for example `time.year` would be a range covering the entire year which contains `time`.

 This is extremely useful with the [apply operator](#apply-operator), `:`.
-To see if two events happen in the same calendar year, for example, the boolean expresison in Malloy is `one_time: other_time.year`.
+To see if two events happen in the same calendar year, for example, the boolean expression in Malloy is `one_time: other_time.year`.

 ### Time Extraction